Antoine Lefèbvre de La Barre: Naval officer (1668–82)

-Cayenne was looted by the British under the command of Rear-Admiral Sir John Harman in August 1667.

-The English destroyed Fort Cépérou and the town of Cayenne.
+Cayenne was sacked by English forces under the command of Rear-Admiral Sir John Harman in August 1667.
+Harman's forces destroyed Fort Cépérou and the town of Cayenne.
 Cyprien Lefebvre left on 23 September 1667.
 From December 1667 the Jesuit father Jean Morellet was the de facto governor.
 After peace was restored in 1668 de La Barre returned, and held office until 1670.
 Cyprien Lefebvre again took charge of Cayenne in 1670, and held office until March 1679.

 The 1670 Treaty of Dover united England and France against Holland.
 La Barre was made captain of a man-of-war in 1671.

 That year he published Journal du voyage du sieur de la Barre en la terre ferme et ile de Cayenne.
 It appeared as part of the Relation de ce qui s’est passé dans les îles de l’Amérique en 1666–1667 (Paris, 1671).
 Jean-Baptiste Labat said this was "rather a Factum against M. de Closdoré, the governor of Martinique, than an exact and sincere account of what occurred there."
 In 1673 La Barre was in command of a ship in the squadron of Admiral Jean II d'Estrées and was distinguished in action.
 La Barre commanded the Sage in the Battle of Schooneveld on 7 June 1673, in which the Dutch were defeated.
 He was in command of the Maure in 1674 in the Mediterranean fleet of Jean-Baptiste de Valbelle.